From fragile goods to hazardous cargo, know what qualifies as high-risk freight and how to move it with confidence and compliance.

 In some cases, yes, especially if they have a clean licence, long experience, and no recent claims.
 Experienced HGV driver insurance tends to be lower than for someone new to haulage.
 Taking steps like extra training and using telematics can also reduce premiums.

 Truck insurance cost is higher because the vehicles are large, expensive, and often used for commercial purposes.
-They also pose more risk on the road and carry valuable or high-risk goods.
+They also pose more risk on the road and carry valuable or high-risk freight.
 Specialist cover like haulage insurance or haulage fleet insurance adds protection but also increases the price.

 As the UK haulage sector continues to face a shortage of qualified drivers, many fleet operators are now looking beyond domestic recruitment.
 Recruiting international HGV drivers can help keep loads moving and expand fleet capacity, especially for companies managing mixed fleets of HGVs and vans.